-- (7) While considering any application under sub-section (4) or sub-section (5) or sub-section (6), the High Court shall confine itself to examination of the prima facie existence of an arbitration agreement. - (8) The designation of any person or institution by a High Court, for the purposes of this section shall not be regarded as a delegation of judicial power by that High Court. - (9) A decision on a matter entrusted by sub-section (5) or sub-section (6) or sub-section (7) to a High Court or a person or institution designated by that High Court is final and no appeal shall lie against such decision. - (10) A High Court or a person or institution designated by that High Court shall, before appointing an arbitrator, seek disclosure in writing from the prospective arbitrator in terms of sub-section (1) of section 14, and have due regard to- - (a) any qualifications required for the arbitrator by the agreement of the parties; and - (b) the contents of the disclosure and other considerations as are likely to secure the appointment of an independent and impartial arbitrator. - (11) In the case of appointment of a sole or third arbitrator in an international commercial arbitration, a High Court or the person or institution designated by that High Court, if so requested by one of the parties, shall appoint an arbitrator of a nationality other than the nationalities of the parties (where the parties belong to different nationalities). - (12) A High Court may, in the exercise of its powers to make rules under section 52, make such provision as it deems appropriate for dealing with matters entrusted to it by sub-section (4) or sub-section (5) or sub-section (6). - (13) Where more than one request has been made under sub-section (4) or sub-section (5) or sub-section (6) to different High Courts or their designates, the High Court or its designate to whom the request has been first made under the relevant sub-section shall alone be competent to decide on the request.
+(b) the parties, or the two appointed arbitrators, fail to reach an agreement expected of them under that procedure; or

+(c) a person, including an institution, fails to perform any function entrusted to him or it under that procedure,

+(7) While considering any application under sub-section (4) or sub-section (5) or sub-section(6), a High Court, or any person or institution designated by a High Court, shall confine itself to examination of the prima facie existence of an arbitration agreement.

+(8) The designation of any person or institution by a High Court, for the purposes of this section shall not be regarded as a delegation of judicial power by that High Court.

+(9) A decision on a matter entrusted by sub-section (5) or sub-section (6) or sub-section (7) to a High Court or a person or institution designated by a High Court is final and no appeal shall lie against such decision.

+(10) A High Court or a person or institution designated by a High Court shall, before appointing an arbitrator, seek disclosure in writing from the prospective arbitrator in terms of sub-section (1) of section 14, and have due regard to-

+(a) any qualifications required for the arbitrator by the agreement of the parties; and

+(b) the contents of the disclosure and other considerations as are likely to secure the appointment of an independent and impartial arbitrator.

+(11) In the case of appointment of a sole or third arbitrator in an international commercial arbitration, a High Court or a person or institution designated by a High Court, if so requested by one of the parties, shall appoint an arbitrator of a nationality other than the nationalities of the parties (where the parties belong to different nationalities).

+(12) A High Court may, in the exercise of its powers to make regulations under section 52, make such provision as it deems appropriate for dealing with matters entrusted to it by subsection (4) or sub-section (5) or sub-section (6).

+(13) Where more than one request has been made under sub-section (4) or sub-section (5) or sub-section (6) to different High Courts or their designates, the High Court or its designate to whom the request has been first made under the relevant sub-section shall alone be competent to decide on the request.

-- (14) An application made under this section for appointment of an arbitrator or arbitrators shall be disposed of by the High Court or the person or institution designated by the High Court, as the case may be, as expeditiously as possible and an endeavour shall be made to dispose of the matter within a period of sixty days from the date of service of notice on the opposite party. - (15) Each High Court shall frame rules for the purposes of determination of the fees of the arbitral tribunal and the manner of its payment to the arbitral tribunal:
+(14) An application made under this section for appointment of an arbitrator or arbitrators shall be disposed of by a High Court or the person or institution designated by a High Court, as the case may be, within a period of sixty days from the date of service of notice on the opposite party.

+(15) Each High Court shall frame regulations for the purposes of determination of the fees of the arbitral tribunal and the manner of its payment to the arbitral tribunal: